 Assessing BCU Associate Teachers

 The key factor in judging the quality of teaching over time, is the impact teaching has on the quality of learning of pupils and the progress they make.

 BCU Secondary Associate Teachers’ teaching should be formatively assessed in relation to our ITE Curriculum Themes.

 The Teachers’ Standards provide an end-point assessment for qualified teacher status (QTS).
-All aspects of the Teachers' Standards are embedded in our ITE Curriculum, but are not overtly assessed until the end of the PGCE year when the trainees are considered for QTS.
+All aspects of the Teachers' Standards are embedded in our ITE Curriculum but are not overtly assessed until the end of the PGCE year when the Associate teachers are considered for QTS.